-- U.S. Code of Federal Regulations, Title 40, Part 61 (40 CFR 61) Subpart H: National Emission Standards for Emissions of Radionuclides Other than Radon from Department of Energy Facilities (2002) - Washington Administrative Code (WAC) 246-247: Radiation Protection Air Emissions (WAC 2018) - WAC 173-480: Ambient Air Quality Standards and Emission Limits for Radionuclides (WAC 2007) - DOE-HDBK-1216-2015, Environmental Radiological Effluent Monitoring and Environmental Surveillance (DOE 2015).
+- U.S. Code of Federal Regulations, Title 40, Part 61 (40 CFR 61) Subpart H: National Emission Standards for Emissions of Radionuclides Other than Radon from Department of Energy Facilities (2002) - Washington Administrative Code (WAC) 246-247: Radiation Protection Air Emissions (WAC 2019) - WAC 173-480: Ambient Air Quality Standards and Emission Limits for Radionuclides (WAC 2007) - DOE-HDBK-1216-2015, Environmental Radiological Effluent Monitoring and Environmental Surveillance (DOE 2015).

-The first two regulations require the performance of continuous sampling at emission points that have a potential-to-emit $(PTE)^{11} \ge 0.1$ mrem/yr offsite maximum public receptor (MPR) dose if routine emissions were not mitigated by engineered pollution control systems.
-The third regulation requires a dose estimate at the offsite Maximum Air (MA) location, where the emissions of radionuclides are limited to a maximum dose of 10 mrem/yr to the whole body to any member of the public and presumes an individual is at that offsite location fulltime.
-The MA estimates are conducted for emissions at the PNNL Richland Campus and the MSL.
+The first two regulations require the performance of continuous sampling at emission points that have a potential-to-emit $(PTE^2) \ge 0.1$ mrem/yr off-site maximum public receptor (MPR) dose3 if routine emissions were not mitigated by engineered pollution control systems.
+The third regulation requires a dose estimate at the off-site Maximum Air location, where the emissions of radionuclides are limited to a maximum dose of 10 mrem/yr to the whole body to any member of the public and presumes an individual is at that off-site location fulltime.
+The Maximum Air estimates are conducted for emissions at both PNNL4 Campuses.
 The fourth document provides guidance on monitoring and sampling radioactive airborne effluent streams.

-In response to and in compliance with the listed requirements, the potential unmitigated offsite MPR dose from the PNNL-operated buildings that contain radioactive materials or sources is evaluated annually in a National Emission Standards for Hazardous Air Pollutants (NESHAP) Assessment.
-The MA dose is reported in the annual compliance reporting (e.g., Snyder et al. 2018) and generally is equal to or not much larger than the MPR dose.
+In response to and in compliance with the listed requirements, the potential unmitigated off-site MPR dose from the PNNL-operated buildings that contain radioactive materials or sources is evaluated annually in a National Emission Standards for Hazardous Air Pollutants (NESHAP) Assessment.
+The Maximum Air dose is reported in the annual compliance reporting (e.g., Snyder et al. 2021a, 2021b) and generally is equal to or not much larger than the MPR dose.

 The radionuclide NESHAP assessment is completed annually.
-The number and status of buildings evaluated has changed as buildings are transitioned to other contractors, new buildings are added, or laboratory missions change.
+The number and status of buildings evaluated has changed as buildings are transitioned to other contractors, buildings are demolished, new buildings are added, or laboratory missions change.
 The NESHAP assessments include all PNNL buildings that house radioactive materials.
 This document describes the methodology used and reports summary results for those PNNL buildings.
-A summary of most recent five assessments' references are provided in Table 1.
+A listing of the most recent five assessments' references is provided in Table 1.